- 2021-2022 SDOC GUIDELINES FOR COVID-19

 - If the individual is vaccinated, they will not be required to quarantine from school if they voluntarily choose to provide documentation of their full vaccination status.
 If the individual develops symptoms of COVID-19, they will need to be isolated for a period of 10 days.

-- If the individual is NOT vaccinated, a 10 day quarantine period will be required
+- If individual does not test, a 10 day quarantine period is required

 - If at any point an individual identified as a close contact, vaccinated or unvaccinated, shows symptoms, they will be required to isolate until test results are received